RiV-chain/CupLink-Lite/README.md

 **Serverless, encrypted video and voice calling over v6Space™** – no accounts, no infrastructure, no compromises.

-**CupLink™** is a fully open-source peer-to-peer calling dApp built on top of **v6Space™**, the decentralized IPv6 mesh overlay from **RiV Chain™**.
+**CupLink™** is a fully open-source peer-to-peer calling dApp built on top of **v6Space™**, the decentralized IPv6 mesh overlay network powered by**RiV Chain™**.
 It enables seamless communication—even without Internet access—by using cryptographic IPv6 identities, QR code pairing, and secure, self-routing connections.
 Perfect for use in home networks, company LANs, community mesh setups, or fully offline scenarios.

 * * *